-The holidays are going to look a bit different this year, but that doesn’t mean we have to miss out on some of the season’s most festive activities.
+The holidays look a bit different this year, but that doesn’t mean we have to miss out on some of the season’s most festive activities.
 In fact, this year is a great opportunity to create new holiday traditions that are equal parts fun and safe.
-From virtual Santa visits for the kids to virtual wine tastings for the adults, here are 11 creative ways to get festive in 2020.
+From virtual Santa visits for the kids to virtual wine tastings for the adults, here are nine creative ways to get festive in 2020.

 2. Visit with Santa Virtually

 We never thought we’d feel nostalgic for the lengthy lines and crying children that are signature to any mall Santa photo experience, but—courtesy of 2020—here we are.
 So, what’s the pandemic-proof pivot on the real deal?
-Enter virtual Santa meet and greets.
+The CDC website actually has a section at the bottom of this page devoted to Santa Claus visits (yes, another 2020 joke should be inserted *here*).
+Their recommendation: virtual Santa meet and greets.
 (Yep, they’re all the rage this year.)
-After all, your kid still needs a way to update Santa that they’ll be absolutely gutted if they don’t see a Nintendo Switch (or, better yet, a wireless karaoke microphone) under the tree.
+After all, your kid still needs a way to update Santa that they’ll be absolutely gutted if they don’t see a Nintendo Switch under the tree.
 But which virtual Santa visits are the least bizarre and most fun?
 We rounded up our top five picks.

 4. Do a Festive Craft